 Porcelain, Ceramic & Clay Workers

 Porcelain, ceramic, and clay workers may be exposed to silica dust during the course of manufacturing or working with products containing crystalline silica.
-Exposure to silica dust is not limited to manufacturing plants or construction sites.
+Exposure to silica dust happens in more places than manufacturing plants or construction sites.
 People who work around these materials in any industry are at risk.

 For example, silicosis rates among people working in dental laboratories has been studied.
-In addition, certain art and crafting jobs have also been linked to silica dust exposure, including pottery, brick-making, and sculpting.
+In addition, certain art and crafting jobs can also cause silica dust exposure, including pottery, brick-making and sculpting.

 Railroad workers may be exposed to silica dust while in the process of laying or repairing track.
-Ballast operations have also been linked to silica dust exposure, including tunneling, track construction, rock drilling, sandblasting, and repairing tracks.
-Railroad workers most at risk to high silica exposure are those working brooms, tie tampers, undercutters, or other machinery.
+Ballast operations also cause exposure to silica dust, including tunneling, track construction, rock drilling, sandblasting and repairing tracks.
+Railroad workers most at risk to high silica exposure are those working brooms, tie tampers, undercutters or other machinery.

-No matter what industry you work in, if you use sandblasting to clean metal, remove rust, engrave, or finish stone products, you are exposing yourself to silica dust.
-Sandblasting abrasives are commonly made of silica sand.
-When sand is blasted using steam or compressed air, particles break down and silica dust becomes breathable.
+No matter what industry you work in, if you use sandblasting to clean metal, remove rust, engrave or finish stone products, you are exposing yourself to silica dust.
+Sandblasting abrasives often contain silica sand.
+When sand blasts using steam or compressed air, particles break down and silica dust becomes breathable.

 Defective Personal Protective Equipment

 The Occupational Safety and Health Administration (OSHA) has guidelines for personal protective equipment (PPE).
 These guidelines state that employers must assess work environments and if hazards exist, they must provide employees with PPE.
-This equipment includes respiratory devices, shields, and barriers designed to prevent exposure to harmful particles or toxins.
-When PPE is not provided, or is defective, workers are placed at risk for exposure to silica dust.
+This equipment includes respiratory devices, shields and barriers designed to prevent exposure to harmful particles or toxins.
+When workers do not wear PPE, or it is defective, workers are at risk for exposure to silica dust.

 Has High Silica Exposure Resulted in a Diagnosis of Silicosis?

 If you have worked in any of these occupations and have been diagnosed with silicosis, contact the silicosis lawyers at AkinMears, L.L.P.
 Our attorneys want to talk to you about high silica exposure and the factors that led to your diagnosis.
-You may have a silicosis claim, and could be entitled to compensation for the harm you have suffered.
+You may have a silicosis claim, and may qualify for compensation for the harm you are suffering.